 I am not a trainwreck or a victim – I am a survivor.
 In spite of all the above, I’ve built a successful business that gives me great joy and supports me financially.
 I managed to get through my education.
 I worked out where I want to live and took steps to live there.
 I cut myself off from the people that hurt me last year and I have some great friends.

 All that I have been through has helped me as a healer.
 I don’t have any training as a conventional therapist but I can smell co-dependent and narcissistic family systems a mile off.
 I have a good understanding of attachment theory, abuse, grief work, and various personality disorders.
 I have compassion and empathy for other peoples’ struggles.
 And I also understand that we are all on a spiritual journey.
 I don’t tell my clients to buck up and snap out of it.
 I truly understand that life can be hard because I’ve had really low points.
 My heart today is more open than it has ever been, and these days I know how to lay down boundaries and tell abusive people to get lost.
-There’s no way you’d find me in an abusive relationship with a man now.

 Did you relate to any of this?